 Applications are evaluated by the Center for Learning & Teaching staff in consultation with the Director of Academic Affairs.

-Fall 2013 Applications are due by noon on Tuesday, September 17th.
-Participants will be notified within approximately one week.
+Fall 2015 Applications are due by noon on Tuesday, September 8th.
+Accepted participants will be notified within approximately one week.

 To apply, complete the Online Application Form »